thandora/film-budget/README.md

 To install the libraries and dependencies needed to run the notebook, run:
 `pip install -r requirements.txt`

+## Libraries Used

+`pandas` - for data manipulation and computations.
+`matplotlib` and `seaborn` - for visualization of data insights.
+`scikit-learn` - for machine learning calculations, for linear regression in this study.

 ## Author

 Christian Klint M. Labadia